agoila/sdcnd-ama/readme.md

  - _payment_ = if related to billing or payment schedules
  - _hardware_ = if related to questions on specific hardware requirements
  - _software_ = if related to questions on python, c++ or other software tools required
+ - _dev-environment_ = if related to laptop or development computer requirements
+ - _aws-cloud_ = if related to costs or usage of cloud resources
+ - _tensor-flow_ = if related to TensorFlow usage or issues _ _requirements_ = catch all for any questions on requirements for course
  - _general_ = catch all for other questions

 Anything means *anything related to [this course](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)*.